Will my Creditors Accept my Consumer Proposal?

 The Proposal Offers At Least What They Would Get If You Declared Bankruptcy

 Bankruptcy is the most serious debt management solution that exists in Canada.
-It basically relinquishes you from all your debts and, in exchange, you make a series of payments toward the bankruptcy court.
+It relinquishes you from all your debts and, in exchange, you make a series of payments toward the bankruptcy court.
 The amount you have to pay your creditors is based mainly on your monthly earnings and the number of people in your household.

 So, if your consumer proposal doesn’t give them as much money back as a bankruptcy would, most creditors will deny your offer and wait until you declare bankruptcy instead.